 Performing and Visual Arts, PK-12 Education and Higher Education Faculty Development, Health and Wellness, Curriculum Development, Parenting

 Dia Penning (she, her) is an Inclusion Facilitator, Yin Yoga Instructor, and founder of the Equity Collective.
 With a Master’s Degree in Interdisciplinary Arts from Columbia College, she is able to work in a number of different spaces.
 She has supported a diverse array of clients, from the National Parks Service to various yoga teacher training programs, arts organizations to tech executive coaching.
 Dia assists clients in investigating limiting assumptions and expanding their ideas of what is possible.
 Working one on one or in large groups, clients examine blockages in their bodies and minds, parallel them to external structures in interpersonal relationships, accumulated history and policy.
 They then investigate new possibilities, use the breath and mindful attention to challenge long held habits and create change.

 Dia has published three volumes of curricula on structural racism as well as an at home study guide for parents interested in talking to their children about race.
-Dia is currently a fellow of the Network Learning Leadership Lab (Management Assistance Group) and collaborates on a Yoga and Social Justice trainings with Love Light Yoga out of Vancouver, BC and in Jamaica.
+Dia is a fellowship graduate of the Network Learning Leadership Lab (Management Assistance Group) and collaborates on a Yoga and Social Justice trainings with Love Light Yoga out of Vancouver, BC and in Jamaica.
 She has held leadership positions at the City of San Francisco, the City of Chicago, Columbia College and California College of the Arts.

 New Orleans, LA